atimermann/api-crawler/README.md

 # Crawler API

-The Crawler API is designed to fetch currency information based on ISO 4217 standard codes.
+This project is a Crawler API is designed to fetch currency information based on ISO 4217 standard codes.
 This API retrieves details of various currencies by performing a crawl on an external data source using the standard's three-letter currency codes or numeric identifiers.